 All of our precious adoptables are tested for feline leukemia and FIV.
 They have been spayed or neutered, and are up to date on any medical/dental needs.
 They have also been treated for fleas and parasities using Pfizer's Revolution and have been micro chipped for future identification.
 They are also tested, and if needed treated for heartworm.
 Our cats are only available for adoption after this has been done.

-Reuben's Room mission is to re-home domesticated cats, friendly strays, and kittens.
+Reuben's Room mission is primarily to rehome domesticated cats, but we also work with strays and kittens.

 Occasionally someone will drop off cats (usually in cardboard boxes) at our rescue.
 These people probably believe that we will take them in and provide them shelter.
 Unfortunately, Reuben's Room will not always have the room for these cats.
 If you have a cat that you can no longer keep, please consider the Humane Society ($20 cost for surrender) or the Animal Shelter (no cost for surrender).